veeso/mannaggia-py/README.md

 ### Mozilla tts 🦊

-To beging, you need to install mozilla tts on your machine with `pip3 install tts`.
+To get started with mozilla tts, you need to install mozilla tts on your machine with `pip3 install tts`.

 In order to use mozilla TTS as text to speech engine for mannaggia, you need to provide the following options when running mannaggia: